España-class battleship: Spanish Civil War

 After being returned to service, España was used for coastal bombardment and to enforce the blockade of Republican ports in northern Spain, including Gijón, Santander, and Bilbao, frequently seizing vessels carrying supplies to the Republicans.
 Jaime I shelled Nationalist positions in Spanish Morocco and in September 1936 sortied with a pair of cruisers and four destroyers to disrupt the blockade imposed by España.
 Neither ship engaged the other and the Republicans withdrew in October that year, having achieved nothing.
 After returning to Spain's Mediterranean coast, Jaime I ran aground, necessitating repairs at Cartagena.
 While there in May 1937, she was attacked by five Savoia-Marchetti SM.79 bombers of the Italian Aviazione Legionaria.
 Reports of the damage inflicted are mixed; according to Albert Nofi the ship sustained minor damage but Marco Mattioli wrote the damage was more serious.

 España was lost on 30 April 1937 off the coast of Santander while on blockade duty, having struck a single mine that had been laid by a Nationalist minelayer.
 She remained afloat long enough for the destroyer to take off most of her crew and only four men died in the sinking.
 Jaime I was still under repair at Cartagena in June when an accidental fire caused an internal explosion that destroyed the ship.
 The Republicans raised the ship but determined she was beyond economical repair.
 The hull was discarded on 3 July 1939.

 Many of the guns from the first España were recovered and used in coastal fortifications, some of which remained in service until 1999.
-Six of Jaime Is 12-inch guns were also salvaged and similarly employed after she was broken up in the 1940s.
-Jaime Is guns also remained in service until they were decommissioned in the mid-1990s.
+Six of Jaime I's 12-inch guns were also salvaged and similarly employed after she was broken up in the 1940s.
+Jaime I's guns also remained in service until they were decommissioned in the mid-1990s.
 The second España (formerly Alfonso XIII) was never raised and her wreck was discovered in the early 1980s.
 Several expeditions to survey the wreck took place between February and May 1984.